MicrosoftDocs/azure-media-services/media-services/latest/live-event-streaming-best-practices-guide.md

 ---
 title: Media Services live streaming best practices guide
 description: Customers often ask how they can reduce the latency of their live stream.
 This article describes best practices for achieving low-latency live streams with in addition to live event encoding.
-Before you continue reading this article, read the Low Latency HLS (LL-HLS) and DASH streaming options article to understand low latency with live event encoding.
+Before you continue reading this article, read the Low Latency HLS (LL-HLS) article to understand low latency with live event encoding.
 Then, come back to this guide to understand what else may affect streaming latency.
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: conceptual
-ms.date: 10/21/2022
+ms.date: 10/25/2022
 ms.author: inhenkel
 ---